Billxzliu/Billxzliu.github.io/index.md

 ## About Me 🚀
 I'm currently a MSc student in [UNSW Sydney](https://www.unsw.edu.au/), major in AI.
 I received my Bachelor's Degree in Computer Science and Technology from [Guangdong University of Finance & Economics](https://www.gdufe.edu.cn/main.htm) in July, 2023.

+📢📢 **I'm looking for a RA/Ph.D position in Robotics and Machine Vision area, please feel free to drop me an email if you are hiring.**

+## Research Interests 🔥
+  - Robotics Vision
+  - 3D Reconstruction
+  - Machine Learning

+  My research focus on deploying computer vision algorithm in robotics and solving problems in industry.

 ## Experiences
 <div style="margin-bottom: 15px;">